Foraging with Arizona Chefs for 'pure, wild flavor'

 "Foraged ingredients add to that sense of authenticity to food.
 It's another way to express that we live in Arizona."

-Janos Wilder, a James Beard Award-winning chef, opened his eponymous restaurant in Tucson in 1983 and, several iterations later, launched Downtown Kitchen + Cocktails in 2010.
+Janos Wilder, a James Beard Award-winning chef, opened his eponymous restaurant in Tucson in 1983 and, several iterations later, launched the former Downtown Kitchen + Cocktails in 2010.

 Moving to Southern Arizona more than three decades ago after stints cooking and traveling in France, Colorado and New Mexico, Wilder admits it took him time to understand the region's food and culture.
 But then he took to the local flavor with fervor, embracing farmers and gardeners, and heading out for desert foraging.